 Ntomatokeftedes is made with a thick, deep-fried batter of Santorini tomatoes, onion, pepper, mint, and oregano.
 It’s considered a staple dish in Santorini cuisine.

-Spanakopita means “spinach pie” and refers to a savory Greek pastry made with a spinach and feta cheese filling.
-It’s a type of borek pastry that’s also common in Turkish cuisine.
+Spanakopita refers to a type of Greek spinach pie made with feta cheese and spinach.
+Meaning “spinach pie” in Greek, it’s a type of borek pastry that’s also common in Turkish cuisine.

 Spanakopita is typically made with spinach, feta cheese, onion, herbs, and egg.
 Feta is the preferred type of cheese though other types of white salted cheese like kefalotiri may also be used.